sameersrivastava13/Vaccine-Tracker-App/Documentation/documentation on setting Flask.md

 * The function returns the message we want to display in the user’s browser.
 The default content type is HTML, so HTML in the string will be rendered by the browser.

 * save it as app.py or hello.py or something similar to that.
-But do not name it as Flask.py because it conflicts with Flask itself.
+But do not name it Flask.py because it conflicts with Flask itself.

-##### Before running the application, we need to tell terminal the application to work with by exporting the FLASK_APP environment variable
+##### Before running the application, we need to tell the terminal the application to work with by exporting the FLASK_APP environment variable

 **NOTE: If the file is named "app.py" or "wsgi.py", we don’t have to set the FLASK_APP environment variable.
 Just simply the command *flask run* will be enough to run application**